software-patterns/workshop/projects/software-quality/0000-introduction.md

 accurate communication.
 For software developers, that invariably means making the code itself a medium of communication.
 Documentation and even code comments go out of date quickly, and so have to be constantly and painstakingly maintained.
 Code itself, on the other hand, can't lie.
 It always describes exactly what the software actually does.
+So the most efficient communication about code happens when the code can simply speak for itself.

-Of course, that does not mean that understanding code is easy.
+Of course, not all code communicates well.
 Often, divining "what the software actually does" from the code requires deep technical knowledge, intuition, and more than a little luck.
 Many codebases seem to actively impede understanding.
 They are "code" in the cryptographer's sense as well as the programmer's: deliberately obfuscated, impenetrable, arcane.